MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 4. Gaze at the anchor on HoloLens to anchor the guide.

-### Use the anchor wizard to choose the anchor method.
+### Choose the anchor method and set up the printed anchor

 You can access the Anchor wizard from the **Outline** page.
 The **Outline** page automatically appears after you create a guide.

-1. In the **Outline** page, select **Set an anchor method**.
+1. On the **Outline** page, select **Set your anchor now**.

    ![Set an anchor method on Outline page](media/outline-page-3.PNG "Set an anchor method on Outline page")

-To print the anchor:
+2. In the **Choose an anchor method** screen, select **Printed Anchor**.

+3. In step 1 of the wizard, select the **Save to print** button.
+This creates a PDF file that includes the anchor that you'll print later.
+Select **Next** to move to the next step.

-1. Ensure the Guides printed anchor .pdf file has been saved from the Anchor setup page in the PC application, and then open it in Adobe Acrobat Reader.
+4. On your PC, search for the XXXX file, and then open it in Adobe Acrobat Reader.

-2. On the **File** menu, select **Print**.
+5. On the **File** menu in Adobe, select **Print**.

-3. Under **Page Sizing & Handling**, select the **Actual size** option.
+6. Under **Page Sizing & Handling**, select the **Actual size** option.

-4. Print the last page of the document on matte stock as glossy materials can affect scanning.
+7. Print the last page of the document on matte stock (glossy materials can affect scanning).

-5. After printing, make sure the marker spacing matches the measurements shown in the following illustration:
+8. After printing, make sure the marker spacing matches the measurements shown in the following illustration:

     ![Marker spacing](media/marker-spacing.png "Marker spacing")

     > [!NOTE]
     > If the marker spacing is not within +/- 0.1 mm, in the **Print** dialog box, select the **Custom Scale** option, and then change the percentage to compensate for the size discrepancy.
 For example, if you print the anchor and the result is 49 mm, you need to change the scale to 100.4% to get 49.196 mm, which would be within tolerance.

+9. Attach the printed anchor to a physical object in the real world, and then take a picture of where you placed it to help the operator locate it.

+10. Go back to the Anchor wizard in the PC app, and then select **Next** to move to the next step.

+11. In step 3 of the wizard, select **Import** to import the picture you took in step 9.
+Select **Next** to move to the next step.

+12. In step 4 of the wizard, if you want to change the default instructions for the operator, select **Edit step card text**, and then enter your instructions.
+Select **Next** to move to the next step.

+13. Put on your HoloLens, open a guide, and then gaze at the printed anchor to anchor it.

 ### Best practices for printed anchors